Reductive quotients of klt singularities: Preliminaries

 \end{enumerate} \end{proposition}

-\begin{remark} {\em Apart from the finite generation claim, Proposition~\ref{prop:aff-loc-Cox-ring} makes a statement about klt-ness of (the spectrum of) the Cox ring.
-Similar to the question of finite generation, this is analogous to the projective case, where~\cite{Bro13, GOST15} shows that the Cox ring of a Fano variety has klt singularities.
-Indeed, the local and the global statement are equivalent.
-While~\cite{GOST15} uses reduction to characteristic $p$, the proof in~\cite{Bro13} reduces the question iteratively to line bundles.
-In~\cite[Lem.~3.22, Thm.~3.23, Cor.~3.24]{BM21}, the statement is proven with a flavor similar to~\cite{Bro13}, but in the relative and, in particular, in the affine setting.
-The proof follows the ideas of~\cite{LS13}; we use the klt-ness of the singularity to prove that the normalized Chow quotient of the torus action is of Fano type over the GIT quotient. } \end{remark}

-\begin{proof} [Proof of Proposition~\ref{prop:aff-loc-Cox-ring}] We begin with Item (1).
-Since $X$ is affine and of klt type (say with a boundary $\Delta$, such that $(X,\Delta)$ is klt), the Cox sheaf associated to $\Cl(X,x)$ is finitely generated over $\mathbb{K}[X]$ due to Remark~\ref{rem:fin-gen-aff-Cox}.
-Thus the claim follows from the equivalence of (1) and (3) of Proposition~\ref{prop:finite-type-local}.
+\begin{proof} We begin with Item (1).
+Since $X$ is affine and of klt type, the Cox sheaf associated to $\Cl(X,x)$ is finitely generated over $\mathbb{K}[X]$ due to~\cite[Cor.~1.1.9]{BCHM10}, which says that the pushforward of a Cox sheaf along a morphism of Fano type is finitely generated.
+Thus, the claim follows from the equivalence of (1) and (3) of Proposition~\ref{prop:finite-type-local}.